Sustaining Survival Instincts In A Pandemic

 Health Traumas You Face From COVID-19 Spikes

 Mental health trauma

-The effect of COVID-19 has been linked with increasing stress and anxiety globally.
-And since the COVID-19 is not likely to end anytime soon, symptoms of mental health trauma is expected.
+The effect of COVID-19 has been linked to increased stress and anxiety globally.
+And since COVID-19 is not likely to end anytime soon, symptoms of mental health trauma are expected.

 But mental health challenges linked with COVID-19 are not the same as common stress management.
 Or the interventions from a ‘visible’ destructive storm or earthquake.
 The problem with COVID-19 is its invincibility.
 You can’t see it.
 You look outside and things look good.
 Unfortunately, that is not the case.
 Therefore, it is this uncertainty that makes it harder for people to remain resilient.
 And subsequently, they feel hopeless and confused.

 What is being done to help you cope with mental-health trauma?

 The impact of the pandemic on mental health is only now coming into focus.
 Nonetheless, the basic principles for mental health remain the same five core elements of an intervention.
 These are 1. calming, 2. self-efficacy, 3. connectedness, 4. hope, and 5. a sense of safety.

 Furthermore, learning from what’s helpful for PTSD, depression, and anxiety can still be put in place in coping with trauma from COVID-19 spikes.
 Though these may have to be adjusted slightly.